syjya/Comer/README.md

 #### data

-It also includes the results of our emprical studies of COMER, that is, **subjects.xlsx**.
+It also includes the results of our emprical studies of COMER, that is, **results.xlsx**.

 It also includes the descriptions of  five previously unknown bugs,that is **novelBugs.pdf**.